bkw777/WP-2_IC-Card/README.md

 All versions of this card must be made from PCB that is 1.2mm or thinner.

-There is an optional cover you can 3d-print and glue to the card to protect the components and fill out the 3mm slot.
+There is an optional cover you can 3d-print and glue to the card to protect the components and fill the slot so the card doesn't move.

-Gerbers for PCB manufacturing and STL files for 3d printing are all in [releases](../../releases/latest)
+Gerbers and STLs are in [releases](../../releases/)

 ## RAM CARD